proud-p/humanoid_amp/README.md

 ./isaaclab.sh -p -m tensorboard.main --logdir logs/skrl/
 ```

-Training walk motion in the master branch.
-Dance motion in the dance branch.
+Walk training: `master` branch.
+Dance training: **`dance`** branch.

 The usage of some helper script functions is explained at the beginning of the file.